ljsinclair/featurebase-docs/docs/sql-guide/system-tables/system-tables-home.md

 ## fb_exec_requests

-The fb_exec_requests table provides a query log of requests executed by node.
+The fb_exec_requests table provides a query log of requests executed (and executing) by node.

 {: .note }
 This table will only keep the latest 2000 records (queries).
 Additionally, the `sql` and `plan` columns are limited to 4000 characters each.

+{% include /sql-guide/query-status.md %}

 ## fb_table_ddl